 Many air fryers are mostly made of plastic, with a metal basket inside.
 Plastics contain chemicals that disrupt our endocrine system (and plastics are destroying the environment, too).
 When we cook food in plastic, those chemicals leach into our food.
 While some use plastic that is free of bisphenol A (BPA), one of the main hormone-disrupting chemicals in plastic, unfortunately, evidence is emerging that the BPA-free alternatives are just as damaging.

 Type of Fat/Oil Used

-Air fryers aren’t cheap, especially if you bought one when they first came on the market.
+This appliance isn’t cheap, especially if you bought one when they first came on the market.
 As air fryers have become popular, more options are now available at different price points but you’ll still be paying around $100 for the least expensive models.
-Pricier versions can be anywhere from $200-$300.
+Pricier versions can be anywhere from $200-$300 and above.

-Air fryers are large (often bigger than an Instant Pot or slow cooker) and take up a chunk of counter space, leading to overcrowding and overall counter clutter.
+An air fryer is often bigger than an Instant Pot or slow cooker and takes up a chunk of counter space, leading to overcrowding and overall counter clutter.
 And if you don’t have large cupboards, it can be difficult to store it away.

 Serving Sizes + Inefficiency

 Even though the air fryer itself is larger, the basket inside is quite small so you can really only cook something that makes 1-2 servings.
 The crispy, fried effect occurs when air can circulate throughout – if you overcrowd you’ll end up steaming food rather than air frying it.
 Unless you want to spend half your evening making multiple batches of fries or chicken nuggets, the air fryer doesn’t make sense for families or batch cooking.